bbauska/TUMx-DWAPNx/README.md

 Here, we see a function that returns another function.

-Let\'s take a closer look at this example.
+Let&apos;s take a closer look at this example.
 What exactly is going on here?
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 94 add(4)(5) (56) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->